-Past definitions of the water masses on the shelf off AGVL (e.g. Williams and Bindoff, 2003; Lacarra et al., 2011) were based on definition intervals in the θ -S space, including a neutral density γ_n criterion (following Whitworth et al., 1998) to characterize the mCDW.
+Past definitions of the water masses on the shelf off AGVL (e.g. Williams and Bindoff, 2003; Lacarra et al., 2011) were based on definition intervals in the θ -S space, including a neutral density γ_n) criterion (following Whitworth et al., 1998) to characterize the mCDW.
 Unfortunately, the γ_n criterion is likely inaccurate in the AGVL region due to lack of data in the original γ_n derivation dataset.
-To better constrain the water mass definition on the shelf, using in addition information from the dissolved oxygen content, it was decided to use the optimal multi-parameter (OMP) analysis technique (Tomczak, 1981; Budillon et al., 2003).
+To better constrain the water mass definition, using in addition information from the dissolved oxygen content, it was decided to use the optimal multi-parameter (OMP) analysis technique (Tomczak, 1981; Budillon et al., 2003) to characterize the different water masses on the shelf.
 Details of the analysis can be found in Appendix B.